conjurer-rich/fast-flow-flywheel/pages/who-its-for/whos-it-for-overview.md

 ## Fast Flow for Product Leaders

 Big bets fall flat when the org isn’t aligned.
-The Fast Flow Flywheel™️ helps Heads of Product realign teams, reduce delivery friction, and make structure a lever,not a blocker,for product outcomes.
+The Fast Flow Flywheel™️ helps Heads of Product realign teams, reduce delivery friction, and make structure a lever,not a blocker, for product outcomes.

 ## You’re trying to…